 A planned giving program provides a way for a donor to contribute to an organization after they have passed away.
 Donors make financial plans in the present for their funds to be used by an organization in the future.
 They are often made as a part of a donor’s financial or estate plans.

 Planned Giving Options

-The three primary planned giving options are; bequests (property, cash, tangible asset, etc. left in a will), annuities (a fixed sum of money paid to an organization each year), and trusts (used to reduce a person’s taxable income by dispersing earnings to the beneficiary/organization.)
+The three primary planned giving options are: 1) bequests (property, cash, tangible assets, etc., that are left in a will), 2) annuities (fixed sums of money paid to an organization each year), and 3) trusts (used to reduce a person’s taxable income by dispersing earnings to the beneficiary/organization.)

 Identifying Planned Giving Donors

 The potential planned giver should be identified by prospect research within your organization’s database.
 Many nonprofits have discovered that, typically, planned givers are those donors who are loyal supporters.
 They oftentimes give small, frequent donations over a 12-year period.
 They are frequently, but not always, older in age, not married, childless, and property owners.